 As Chase’s original business cash back card, redeeming for cash back is not optimal, but not terrible either.
 Any card that gives you 5% cash back in multiple categories is a winner.
 But transferring to the travel partners is a better idea if you can do it.

 Transfer partners are by far Chase’s most valuable redemption option.
 But they are only available if you also have either Sapphire card or the Chase Ink Business Preferred.
-Chase has just 12 travel partners (compared to American Express’ 21).
+Chase has just 13 transfer partners:

 - World of Hyatt